mdancho84/mdancho84.github.io/_posts/2016-7-12-orderSimulatoR.md

 ![Top 10 Products](/figure/source/2016-7-12-orderSimulatoR/top10Products-1.png)

-It looks like the best model is the Cannondale Supersix Evo Hi-Mod Team with 208 units sold representing sales of $2,217,280 or 3.01% of total sales.
+It looks like the best model is the Cannondale Scalpel-Si Black Inc. with 168 units sold representing sales of $2,148,720 or 3.02% of total sales.

 ### Geographic Customer Trends <a class="anchor" id="geographic-trends"></a>